-11. Link rooms with a kitchen wallpaper's colour
+14. Link rooms with a kitchen wallpaper's color

-13. Enliven a white kitchen with a pretty print
+16. Enliven a white kitchen with a dainty print

 If you've inherited a white kitchen that's otherwise lacking in detail – or if you just like to change up the look of a room every couple of years – swapping plain walls for wallpapered ones can give the space a quick, affordable update.
 Going for an intricate print over a large area of the room?
 Keep details such as window treatments simple – shutters are perfect.

-Find more inspiring white kitchen design ideas to get your scheme started.
+- Find more inspiring white kitchen ideas to get your scheme started.

-14. Match a ditsy print with panelling for a vintage feel
+18. Match a ditsy print with paneling for a vintage feel

 Perhaps you've inherited a black kitchen and want to take it from cold and contemporary to vintage-style?
-Panelling the walls to dado level and painting it in black or a muddy neutral shade, then contrasting it with a light-coloured, pretty wallpaper above can transform it quickly – and at a far lower cost than swapping cabinet doors or replacing the kitchen entirely.
+Paneling the walls to dado level and painting it in black or a muddy neutral shade, then contrasting it with a light-colored, delicate wallpaper above can transform it quickly – and at a far lower cost than swapping cabinet doors or replacing the kitchen entirely.